 This collection of spry creeks, verdant mountains and mirror lakes resonates as unadulterated Andes.
 West of Esquel, this 2630-sq-km park protects some of the largest forests of ancient alerce (Fitzroya cupressoides) that still remain.
 In 2017 it was declared a Unesco World Heritage site thanks to these specimens, which have survived up to 4000 years.
 While its wild backcountry supports the seldom-seen huemul (Andean deer) and other wildlife, Los Alerces functions primarily as a trove of botanical riches that characterize the dense Valdivian forest.

-Because the Andes are relatively low here, westerly storms deposit nearly 3m of rain annually.
-The park’s eastern sector, though, is much drier.
-Winter temperatures average 2°C, but can be much colder.
+Lured by well-known parks to the north and south, most hikers miss this gem, which makes it all the more enjoyable for those who do visit.
+Since the Andes are relatively low here, westerly storms deposit nearly 3m of rain annually.
+The park’s eastern sector is much drier.
+Winter temperatures average 2°C, but it can be much colder.
 The summer average high reaches 24°C, but evenings are usually cool.